Bitcashpay (BCP) 24 Hour Trading Volume Tops $113,430.00

 Bitcashpay Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Bitcashpay directly using US dollars.
-Investors seeking to acquire Bitcashpay should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitcashpay using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcashpay directly using US dollars.
+Investors seeking to trade Bitcashpay should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Bitcashpay using one of the exchanges listed above.

 Receive News & Updates for Bitcashpay Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcashpay and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.